varnishcache/varnish-devicedetect/INSTALL.rst

             if (beresp.http.Vary) { set beresp.http.Vary = beresp.http.Vary + ", User-Agent"; }
             else { set beresp.http.Vary = "User-Agent"; }
             # if the backend returns a redirect (think missing trailing slash), we
-            # will potentially show the extra address to the client. we don't want
+            # will potentially show the extra argument to the client. we don't want
             # that.
-            # if the backend reorders the get parameters, you may need to be smarter here. (? and & ordering)
+            # if the backend reorders the GET parameters, you may need to be smarter here. (? and & ordering)
             if (beresp.status == 301 || beresp.status == 302 || beresp.status == 303) {
-                set beresp.http.location = regsub(beresp.http.location, req.http.X-get-devicetype, "");
+                set beresp.http.location = regsub(beresp.http.location, "[?&]devicetype=.*$", "");
             }

+            # comment this out if you don't want the client to know your classification
+            set beresp.http.X-UA-Device = req.http.X-UA-Device;
         }
-        unset req.http.X-get-devicetype;
     }

 ...
 073-example3-end